PUGEA/MLDA/README.md

 A bioinformatics tool for detecting differential transcript usage across multiple conditions based on the smoothed LDA model from RNA-seq data.
-The software is an open-source software.
-You can redistribute it and/or modify it under the terms of the GNU General Public License (GPL) as published by the Free Software Foundation.

 Xuejun Liu (xuejun.liu@nuaa.edu.cn)